-NGC 4501 is radio-loud \citep{2013ApJS..204...23V} and displays a powerlaw SED across the entire 1-10 $\mathrm{\mu m}$ range of its {\it Spitzer} spectrum, probably as a result of synchrotron emission from a jet \citep{2013ApJ...764..159L}. \citet{2010ApJ...709.1257T} report that 70\% of its 19 $\mathrm{\mu m}$ emission comes from the AGN.
+NGC 4501 is radio-loud \citep{2013ApJS..204...23V} and its powerlaw SED across the 1-10 $\mathrm{\mu m}$ range of its {\it Spitzer} spectrum could include a contribution from synchrotron emission from a jet \citep{2013ApJ...764..159L}. \citet{2010ApJ...709.1257T} report that 70\% of its 19 $\mathrm{\mu m}$ emission comes from the AGN.
 While these results seem to indicate a strong AGN MIR component, the AGN was barely detectable in subarcsecond MIR images from \citet{2014MNRAS.439.1648A}, and it was not detected in the {\it M}-band ($\mathrm{\lambda_{c}=4.66\, \mu m}$) by the Very Large Telescope (VLT) Infrared Spectrometer and Array Camera \citep[ISAAC;][]{2021ApJ...910..104I}.

 In the X-ray, NGC 4501 was first detected by {\it ASCA} \citep{2000ApJ...539..161T}, where its spectrum showed no evidence of heavy absorption or Fe K-alpha emission. \citet{2005ApJ...633...86S} analyzed the \chandra{} observation of NGC 4501 and found it contained multiple X-ray components of equal brightness instead of a dominant hard X-ray component.
 On this basis they classified NGC 4501 as a non-AGN LINER, though they did note a lack of a dominant hard X-ray component could be caused by absorbing column densities of $\geq 10^{24}\,\mathrm{cm^{-2}}$. \citet{2012ApJ...758...82L} estimated that approximately 15\% of the soft (0.5-2 keV) X-ray emission in NGC 4501 was from the AGN.
 The \xmm{} observations of NGC 4501 were first analyzed in detail by \citet{2006A&A...446..459C}, who found its 0.5-10~keV spectrum could be fit well with a soft thermal component and a powerlaw component.
 They concurred with \citet{2000ApJ...539..161T} that there was no evidence of heavy absorption.